Arizard/less-coffee-hugo/content/resume.md

 [^precaf]: Precaf is a Decaf developer tool which renders a code template and then deploys the code to a Deputy instance.

 [^tetra-processor-private]: The Lambda service, _Tetra Processor_ is a private repository.

+[^example-awards-nsw]: See the following for an example of the industry and occupation awards listed by Fair Work NSW: https://www.fairwork.gov.au/awards-and-agreements/awards/list-of-awards